 Proving the other party’s failure of duty relies on proof that the supermarket was aware of the hazard and either didn’t act or took insufficient action to prevent harm.
 This evidence typically included photos, videos, witness statements, expert medical assessments, and reports.

 Next, you must prove that the supermarket’s negligence caused your emotional trauma or physical damage.
-You will need medical expenses and treatment records, proof of lost wages, and proof of lost quality of life.
+This process requires medical expenses and treatment records, proof of lost wages, and proof of lost quality of life.

 Next, you must show that your physical and emotional damage caused you to suffer a financial loss for which you can seek compensation.